ammarRBK/CodaCity-Cubes-Task/README.md

 Three.js WebGL library, jquery , and HTML5

-our website is a one HTML5 page contains to components:
+our website is a one HTML5 page contains two components:

 1- navbar: which contains two dynamic buttons to add 3D Cubes and delete cube from the second cube.